austinLorenzMccoy/sql-query-generator/README.md

 pytest -q --cov=app --cov-report=term-missing
 ```

-Tests use a temporary SQLite DB and do not touch your real `student.db`.
+Tests use a temporary SQLite DB and do not touch your real `school.db`.

 ## Roadmap 🗺️